5 Ways to Make Debt Collection More Equitable

 Provide multiple payment options for every debt to ensure you’re not placing undue burden on certain populations.
 For instance, mobile-responsive web payments will help people easily pay online, even if they don’t have access to a computer.
 Self-service payment kiosks provide a secure and convenient option for people to pay in person using cash, card, or check.
 Kiosks can provide 24/7 service so that your customers don’t need to take time off work or miss out on hourly wages.

 Local governments and utilities are tasked with serving everyone in their community.
-This means providing essential services to all, and it also means keeping the needs of diverse communities in mind when collecting fines, fees, and other bills.
+This means providing essential services to all, and it also means keeping the needs of all communities in mind when collecting fines, fees, and other bills.
 When you reduce the barriers for people to pay, you can streamline vital revenue collection while also providing a better customer experience for the people you serve.